g2p/blocks/README.md

 LVM, in which case `update-grub` tends to write a logical path).
 Make sure you have a separate `/boot` partition.

+1. If you don't have a cache device yet

+        sudo make-bcache -C /dev/<SSD-backed-device>
+   This will give you a cache-set uuid

+2. If you already have a cache device

+        ls /sys/fs/bcache
+   And copy the cache-set uuid

-If you are using a compatible distro, you can run:
+3. Finally, if you have a maintboot-compatible distro, run:

-    sudo blocks to-bcache --maintboot /dev/<root-device>
+        sudo blocks to-bcache --maintboot /dev/<root-device> --join <cset-uuid>

-Otherwise,
+4. Otherwise,
 make sure your backups are up to date, boot to live media ([Ubuntu raring liveusb](http://cdimage.ubuntu.com/daily-live/current/) is a good choice), install blocks, and convert.